scottvr/pbngen/README.md

 ## Hardware Support (GPU Acceleration)

-Some operations are computationally-expensive enough that for a large and complex source image, no amount if CPU is going to be performant enough to complete in a "while-you-wait" timeframe.
+Some operations are computationally-expensive enough that for a large and complex source image, no amount of CPU is going to be performant enough to complete in a "while-you-wait" timeframe.
 In the interest of more-immediate gratification, repetitive calculations have been parallelized with support for running on NVIDIA CUDA-capable GPUs.

 If installed, PbNgen will automagically use CuPy in place of NumPy and SciPy for many operations, provided it can detect a working CUDA environment.
 It has been tested with CUDA 12.9.